DLeinHellios/BugFist/README.md

 # BugFist - Bug Tracking in the Cloud

 Bugfist is a bug tracker/ticketing system written in Python and Flask and hosted with Heroku.
 The front-end is styled with Bootstrap, and the back-end is built on Heroku PostgreSQL.
+This project uses Alembic for simple database migrations.
 BugFist is still in development.

 ## Current Features